The Control Complexity of $r$-Approval: from the Single-Peaked Case to the General Case: Introduction

-Certain issues which have been attracting much attention in voting systems are the strategic attacks.
-Controlling behaviors are well-known and extensively studied strategic attacks.
-In a controlling attack, there is an external agent (e.g., the chairman in an election) who is willing to influence the results of the election by doing some tricks.
-There could be two goals that the external agent want to reach.
-One goal is to make some distinguished candidate win the election.
-The other goal could be to make someone lose the election.
-We call the former case a {\it{constructive control}} and the latter one a {\it{destructive control}}.
-On the other hand, the tricks involved in a controlling attack include adding some new unregistered votes to the registered votes, deleting votes from the registered votes, adding new candidates to the election or deleting candidates from the election.
-We refer the readers to \cite{DBLP:conf/birthday/BetzlerBCN12} for more information on controlling attacks.
+In this paper, we are concerned with control problems for {\appc}-Approval restricted to {\kpeak}-peaked elections.
+In a control problem, there is an external agent (e.g., the chairman in an election) who is willing to influence the election result by carrying out some strategic behavior.
+There could be two goals that the external agent wants to reach.
+One goal is to make some distinguished candidate win the election, and the other goal is to make the distinguished candidate lose the election.
+A control problem with the former goal is referred to as a {\it{constructive control}} and with the latter goal as a {\it{destructive control}} in the literature~\cite{Bartholdi92howhard,DBLP:journals/ai/HemaspaandraHR07}.
+Moreover, the strategic behavior may involve adding/deleting a limited number of votes/candidates.
+We refer readers to~\cite{Bartholdi92howhard,DBLP:journals/mlq/ErdelyiNR09,DBLP:journals/ai/HemaspaandraHR07} for further discussions on control problems.
+In this paper, we study only constructive control.
+Hereinafter, ``control'' means ``constructive control''.